AuctU/GitProjMgr/README.md

 98. Develop succession planning for business continuity
 99. Build community partnerships and involvement
 100. Create a long-term vision for business evolution and growth

+As any comprehensive business plan illustrates, **the entreprenur must START by looking at the end and reading backwards adjusting and re-adjusting, gradually adding more and more depth ... then refining. revising, refactoring, rethinking, redoing the plan AND POSSIBLY START COMPLETELY OVER ... the planning process ensures that capital is not squandered by just jumping in and doing something for the sake of getting something going.

+In the final analysis, GitProjMgr is ONLY a tool -- the project management actually consists of doing the work. ***It's like a fitness app*** ... the fitness app does not do the important repititions for the person; the point of a fitness app is to spend less time searching for data such as finding new WODs and free the mind from tracking metrics ... in order to focus on doing quality repititions.